Lawsuit alleges Bob Dylan sexually abused a 12-year-old in 1965 - Local News 8

 The now-68-year-old woman, identified in the lawsuit as J.C., alleges that “over a six-week period” the singer “befriended and established an emotional connection” with her and ultimately sexually abused her multiple times between April and May of 1965 when she was 12.

-In a statement to USA Today, a spokesperson for Dylan said Monday that “the 56-year-old claim is untrue and will be vigorously defended.”
-CNN has reached out to two publicists who represent Dylan for comment.
+In a statement, a spokesperson for Dylan said that “the 56-year-old claim is untrue and will be vigorously defended.”

 Attorneys for J.C. claim that Dylan befriended J.C. “to lower her inhibitions with the object of sexually abusing her, which he did, coupled with the provision of drugs, alcohol and, threats of physical violence, leaving her emotionally scarred and psychologically damaged to this day,” the lawsuit states.